HIGH AND LOW BLOOD PRESSURE

 A stealth disease.
 Hypertension is a serious problem because it is usually “silent”, having no symptoms.
 Yet it is a major cause for causes strokes, aneurysms and heart attacks.

 An ideal blood pressure is about 120/80 mm.
 If the blood pressure reading is above 120-80, but below about 140/90, it is very mildly elevated blood pressure.
 This is not a problem, though it can signal stress or the beginning of arterial disease.

 Over 90% of high blood pressure is labeled essential hypertension.
 This is medical jargon that means “we do not know the cause”.
 The standard medical, naturopathic and holistic approach is just to “control” this very important condition with drugs, or perhaps with natural products such as vitamins and herbs.

-In contrast, nutritional balancing can usually identify the biochemical cause of the condition and is often very effective to normalize blood pressure by reversing its cause.
+In contrast, a development program can usually identify the biochemical cause of the condition and is often very effective to normalize blood pressure by reversing its cause.
 It is important to understand how different this approach is from controlling the problem with drugs or even natural remedies.

 A properly performed and interpreted hair mineral analysis reveals the following common causes for high blood pressure:

 1. Stress.
 Acute or chronic stress from any source can induce a fight or-flight response that can result in elevated blood pressure.
 This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment, pain or some other type of stress.